duracellko/azure-pipelines-agent-deployment/docs/Deploy_build_agent.md

 # Deploy build agent

 Now the build agent VM image is built and stored in Azure Storage.
 The last step is to deploy the agent using Azure DevOps Release Pipeline.
+The release has 3 jobs:

+1. It creates new Azure Virtual Machine from image created by _Build Agent Image_.
+Additionally it removes other resources in case previous deployment failed.
+2. It removes existing build agent from Azure DevOps pool.
+Then it installs Azure DevOps agent on the new virtual machine.
+3. It deletes Azure Virtual Machine running previous build agent.

+## Setup release pipeline

 1. From menu select **Pipelines** then **Releases**.
 2. Click **New release pipeline**.